opuntiaOS-Project/opuntiaOS/docs/kernel.md

 # Prickly Pear Kernel

-Prickly Pear Kernel is a unix-like kernel of opuntiaOS.
+Prickly Pear Kernel is a unix-like kernel of opuntiaOS, supporting x86/x86-64, arm32 and arm64 architectures.

 ## Dirs